Part One: Designing Food Manufacturing Facilities with Food Safety Standards Front and Center

 - Installing plenty of lighting throughout the building to facilitate maintenance of clean, sanitary environment

-PART TWO COMING IN JULY: How Maple Leaf Foods has taken Building Design with Food Safety in Mind to the Next Level!
+PART TWO: How Maple Leaf Foods has taken Building Design with Food Safety in Mind to the Next Level!

 Our Community Coordinator, Stanley Rutledge, recently visited the Maple Leaf Foods manufacturing facility in Ontario, Canada, and was absolutely blown away as he toured one of THE most sanitary, food-safe plants that likely exist today.

 Thanks for helping us spread the food safety word!